kevinAlbs/IntroToCpp/lab1/README.md

 Your code should make proper use of

-    - function declarations and definitions
+    - function definitions

-    - header files and source files

-    - namespaces
+    - `for` loops

     - pass-by-reference and pass-by-value